mirthhe/portrobbo/README.md

 The functions within this package can be used to speed up work and shorten code.
-It has originally been used to support a portfolio and the assignments within it but the function are short and to the point, making them useful for various situations.
+It has originally been used to support a portfolio and the assignments within it but the functions are short and to the point, making them useful for various situations.

 ## Installation